emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

         ( comp A B A (section-is-equiv A B f is-equiv-f) f) ( comp A B A (retraction-is-equiv A B f is-equiv-f) f) ( identity A)
-        ( homotopy-prewhisker A B A
+        ( prewhisker-homotopy A B A
           ( section-is-equiv A B f is-equiv-f)
           ( retraction-is-equiv A B f is-equiv-f)
           ( homotopy-inverses-is-equiv A B f is-equiv-f)